brittanywest/developer.concur.com/api-reference/authentication/apidoc.markdown

 ### Verifying an id_token
 The Authentication service exposes [JWKs](https://tools.ietf.org/html/rfc7517) that can be used to validate the id_token in the form of a JWT.
 Validating a JWT is described in detail in [RFC 7519 - sec 7.2](https://tools.ietf.org/html/rfc7519#section-7.2)

+# Types of Grants

+Concur integrations come in several forms.
+Depending on your application, different grant types may be available to you.

+Concur App Center and TripLink Partners:
+* Sign in with Concur (Authorization Grant)
+* App Center connections (Password Grant)
+* TripLink connections (Connection Request)

+Concur Customer Applications and Third-Party Application Developers ("non-Concur Applications"):
+* Password Grant
+* Authorization Grant

 ## <a name="auth_grant"></a>Authorization grant